 - Materials on reserve may not be renewed.

 - Use of the meeting room must be reserved in advance.
 Meetings must be over by library closing time unless previous arrangements have been made.
 An application and check must be submitted to reserve the room.
 The meeting room fees are set by the Board of Trustees.

-- Use of display cases is determined by the Director, the Children’s Librarian and the Library Curator.
+- Use of display cases is determined by the library director or their designee.
 Requests may be made in writing or over the phone.

-- All art exhibits are determined by the art committee.
-Anyone wishing to exhibit his/her work must submit a written request to the art committee.
+- All art exhibits are determined by the library director or their designee.
+Those wishing to exhibit work must submit a written request to the library director.

 Background and General Information

 The collections of the Cyrenius H. Booth Library are available for use by residents of Newtown and others.
 Library cards are issued to identify users of library materials and to provide a means of recovering materials that have not been returned.
 Loan periods are designed both to allow adequate time for borrowers to use materials and to provide timely loans of materials that are in high demand.
 Borrowers assume responsibility for payment of fees or fines for materials not returned on time or those that are lost or damaged.